 One Sentence Answer – It Just Depends.
 Look for a Credit Card Institution which charges you the least.
 It’s no way good to pay money just for the sake of some fancy facilities.
 Be Wise.

 Why Credit Card is good?

 Credit Cards basically come with all the benefits of a usual ATM Card.
 There are just a few differences here and there.
 Let’s try to discuss that in detail here.

 This is just the basic bull shit feature which every credit card company will tell you.
 I am no different.
 It is something small, thin and light that can be easily carried in your purse or handbag.
 It will help you to get those paper money notes with the help of an ATM machine.
 Sounds like magic, Right?

 Seriously, cards can be magical because if they somehow eliminate all the world’s cash then governments can save tons of money from being wasted on printing and managing their respective currencies.

 2. Free if you are WISE

 Here, I have written the word ‘Wise’ in caps to indicate its weight.
 You really need to be a calm, wise and disciplined person to enjoy the free usage of a Credit Cards.
 Look, some companies don’t charge anything if you pay them back within the grace period.

 So, you need to choose a card from that company and make sure you never miss the deadline for payment each month.
 It sounds simple but can be hard.
 Active Research has this proven over the years.

-Taking the last point to new level.
+Taking the last point to a new level.
 You can actually make your bank pay you some money.
-Its rarely possible practical because of the human nature but still i will share the trick.
-It has been found that humans spend more which using credit cards.
+It’s rarely possible practical because of human nature but still, I will share the trick.
+It has been found that humans spend more using credit cards.